leminhtuan2015/Today-I-Learn/swift/swift.md

   -  Swift is intended as a replacement for C-based languages (C, C++, and Objective-C).
 ## Design patterns
 - IOS frameworks rely on design patterns such as model-view-controller and delegation in their implementation
+- The first thing to notice is that **iOS apps** use a model-view-controller architecture

 ## Features
   - Memory is managed automatically.